 In 1972, Jack’s daughter Kathy joined the family business, and the family opened the farm to the public for the first time for pick-your-own apples.
 In 1983, Kathy married Craig Michaloski, and together they began expanding the varieties of fruits offered for pick-your-own.
 By 1985, the farm would expand again to include property on Manitou Road.
 Originally used for wholesale only, the Manitou Road farm opened to the public for pick-your-own strawberries in 2001 and was named Green Acres’ West Wind Farm.

 Today, Kathy and Craig’s daughter Jill and her husband, Jeremy Wolf, operate the family farms and continue the legacy that began more than two centuries ago.
 In 2017, the couple expanded the farm once again, delving into the hard cider industry with the establishment of Blue Barn Cidery at the West Wind Farm.

-We believe in buying local.
+We believe in buying locally.
 We believe in supporting family farms.
 We believe in knowing where your food comes from.
 And we believe it's time the beverage industry adopted these values too.

 In 2021, Blue Barn hit a milestone achievement when it entered the distribution world.
-It released its first-ever canned products, Westcider & Jostaberry Jam In March, followed by the release of Blueberry Jam in July.
+It released its first-ever canned products, Westcider and Jostaberry Jam in March, followed by the release of Blueberry Jam in July.

 Opening - 2017

 Team Building 2022